poolifier/poolifier/docs/general-guidelines.md

 # General guidelines

 Performance is one of the main target of these worker pool implementations, poolifier team wants to have a strong focus on this.
-Poolifier already has a [benchmarks](./../benchmarks/) folder where you can find some comparisons.
+Poolifier already has [benchmarks](./../benchmarks/README.md) where you can find some comparisons.

 ## Table of contents